Purple vegetables are awesome.

-When I shared a photo of our purple cauliflower on Facebook recently some people are surprised that purple vegetable varieties not only exist but they’re natural & not genetically modified that way!
+When I shared a photo of our purple cauliflower on Family Food and Garden’s Facebook recently some people were surprised that purple vegetable varieties not only exist, but they’re natural and not genetically modified that way!

 - Purple Cauliflower- This year we grew ‘Graffiti’ from West Coast Seeds and it’s a stunner!
 A lot of purple cauliflower will retain purple color when cooked but it does fade and isn’t as bright.

 - Purple Peppers- add another rainbow color to your peppers!
-Stunning mixed with other pepper colours.
+Stunning mixed with other pepper colors.
 Choose varieties like ‘Purple Beauty’.
+Learn how to grow amazing peppers and see lots of varieties.

-- Purple Kohl Rabi- Kohl rabi comes in green or purple varieties (below is ‘Kolibri’ from West Coast Seeds) however it’s only the outside that’s purple, the inside is a light whitish green.
+- Purple Kohlrabi- Kohlrabi comes in green or purple varieties (below is ‘Kolibri’ from West Coast Seeds) however it’s only the outside that’s purple, the inside is a light whitish green.
 It’s still a great purple vegetable that sparks curiosity because of its shape!
-Here’s a list of recipes for eating kohl rabi.

 - Purple Sprouting Broccoli– This purple crop can take a long time in the garden and is often overwintered for a spring harvest.
 There are some summer purple varieties like this one from West Coast Seeds that’s a summer sprouting purple broccoli.